Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 Limited Investment Options Compared to Brokerage Accounts: This does vary by state and plan.
 Some are much better than others.
 You can research that here.

-Flexibility: 529 savings plans can not be used with the same flexibility as that of a brokerage account or Roth IRA.
+Flexibility: 529 savings plans can not be used with the same flexibility as a brokerage account or Roth IRA.
 You must use the money for qualified expenses, or you will have to pay income taxes on the earnings plus an additional 10% penalty.

 The Bottom Line: Is a 529 Savings Plan Right for You?